Jackie Jarvis

 Jackie Jarvis (born 14 September 1968) is an Australian politician.

-At the 2021 Western Australian state election, Jarvis was elected to the Western Australian Legislative Council as a Labor member for South West.
+Jarvis has served as a Member of the Western Australian Legislative Council as a Labor member for South West since 2021, and as Minister for Agriculture and Food; Forestry; Small Business since late 2022.

-The South West Region covers eight districts, Albany, Bunbury, Collie-Preston, Dawesville, Mandurah, Murray-Wellington, Vasse and Warren-Blackwood.

-Jarvis is the Deputy Chair of Committees and is a member of the Standing Committee on Estimates and Financial Operations, the Joint Standing Committee and the Select Committee into Cannabis and Hemp.
+Jarvis was born in Bletchley, England to an Irish father and English mother and emigrated to Western Australia in 1970.

 Prior to her election, Jarvis held a number of agri-business and regional development roles, and was chief executive of the Rural Regional and Remote Women's Network.

 In 2014, she won the WA Rural Women's Award and was the runner-up in the national awards.

 In 2019, she was named the Rural Community Leader of the Year at the Farmer of the Year Awards.

-Jarvis lives in Margaret River, where she owns and operates a commercial farm and winery business with her husband, Matt.
+Jarvis lives in Margaret River, where she owns a commercial farm and winery business with her husband, Matt.

-Career

-In the Legislative Council, Jarvis is the Deputy Chair of Committees and is a member of the Standing Committee on Estimates and Financial Operations, the Joint Standing Committee and the Select Committee into Cannabis and Hemp.

-She has established an electorate office in Margaret River.